rux-lang/Web/src/docs/functions/declaration.md

 Connect("example.com", 8080);  // port given explicitly
 ```

-A default may be a [compile-time intrinsic](/docs/constants/intrinsic) such as `#file` or `#line`, which the compiler substitutes at each call site — the pattern the standard library uses to capture a caller's location.
+A default may be a [compile-time intrinsic](/docs/comptime/context#source) such as `#source.file` or `#source.line`, which the compiler substitutes at each call site — the pattern the standard library uses to capture a caller's location.

 ## See Also